tomtor/HDL-deflate/README.md

 The optimal value is 4 * CWINDOW (128 bytes), the first decompression in the UnitTest in `test_deflate.py` uses this strategy.

+The compress mode can be disabled by setting `COMPRESS` to `False`.

 By default the compressor will reduce repeated 3/4/5 byte sequences in the search window to 15 bit.
 This will result in a decent compression ratio for many real life input data patterns.